flexera-public/policy_templates/cost/google/cud_expiration/README.md

 ### Functional Details

 - Uses the GCP API to get a list of all CUDs and report on them.
-- Create a service account (if not exists) with owner role under Google-cloud platform (IAM & admin -> service accounts).
+- Create a service account (if none exist) with `owner` role under Google-cloud platform (IAM & admin -> service accounts).
 Generate key, a JSON file will get downloaded in which you can find 'client email' and 'private key' which has to be added as credentials in RightScale cloud management Design -> Credentials with name 'GC_SA_CLIENT_EMAIL' and 'GC_SA_PRIVATE_KEY' respectively.

 #### Input Parameters